kenjennings/C64-MLP-for-Atari/README.md

 Includes all files duplicated from original C64 MLP with edits specific to Atari.

 Extra files not relevant to Atari are included -- e.g. C64 sprite files.

+NOTE that there are TWO release versions here.
+1.03a is an earlier version with more bugs.
+1.03b is current and works better.